denseidel/serverless-stack-com/_chapters/what-does-this-guide-cover.md

 ### Technologies & Services

 We'll be using the following set of technologies and services to build our serverless application.

+TODO: Update the technology list for CI/CD when replacing SEED, DynamoDB (?)

 - [Lambda][Lambda] & [API Gateway][APIG] for our serverless API
 - [DynamoDB][DynamoDB] for our database